Loops and Files#

 The Project Gutenberg EBook of War and Peace, by Leo Tolstoy

-The break statement ends the loop immediately, skipping the rest of the file.
-We can confirm that by checking the last value of count:
+The break statement ends the loop immediately, skipping the rest of the file, as we can confirm that by checking the final value of count:

 count